Skip to Content

 6. Add rice to pan.
 Break up any chunks.
 Stir while it cooks until the rice is hot.

-7. Add soy sauce and stir for another minute or two, mixing well.
+7. Sprinkle bouillon powder over the rice; add soy sauce; and stir for another minute or two, mixing well.

 Nutrition Information: